 In terms of the class themselves, they were unfortunately not as interesting as I would have liked, with the notable exception of my class on the European Union.
 There was little rapport between the students and the professor, very few opportunities to improve one's grade, different conceptions of what is a good grade and what is not, and the lectures themselves were often not that interesting.
 However, the professors at Paris 3 did asses the foreign students differently and less harshly than the French students, and some of the books I read were quite interesting.
 Moreover, my class on the European Union was probably my favorite French class to date and has inspired to write one of my theses on that subject upon my return at Pomona.

+In conjunction with my academic courses, I had an internship at Planète Enfants, a NGO that fights against child trafficking and women and children's sexual exploitation in Nepal.
+In retrospect, this was an experience that I do not regret pursuing and having, but can acknowledge that it was very time-intensive and consuming.
+My transport to the office took at least an hour, the 30 page research report I had to write on my internship for EUSA/Middlebury led to quite a few late-late nights, and forced me to relegate my coursework to the weekends, thus restricting potential sight-seeing or travel time.
+Nonetheless, the work I did at my internship was meaningful and much respected, I made great connections and built personal relations with the staff, and was able to gain professional experience working and translating at an international NGO.
 Thus, despite some stressful days and sleepless nights, I am grateful that I pursued this internship as I felt that it did improve my French capabilities and was in alignment with my priorities for this semester.
 But, I had wished that I didn't have to write the 30 page paper as I felt that in its entirety, it wasn't necessary for me to write to reflect on my experiences, and that the internship could have replaced two classes instead of just one.
 As you can see by this concession, my feelings are not 100% for or against the internship experience, and I would only recommend it to students interested in pursuing an internship abroad if they want to prioritize academic work above leisure and travel time and gain professional experience in another country.
 That being said, having an internship is not mutually exclusive with leisure and travel time, but for 8 weeks, it does reduce it one's capability to do so.

 A quick note about finals: I had three timed in class finals and one take-home paper.
 In regard to the final themselves, they were incredibly challenging as I was expected to 1) understand the prompt and text; 2) look up the words I didn't know; 3) respond to and contextualize the question in at least 7 paragraphs; et 4) use elevated French sentence structures and vocabulary in 3 or 4 hours.
 Thus, I had a difficult time obtaining all those steps, and while I tried my best, I will have to wait and see how my grade will fare after them as finals take up a large portion of the final grade, but hopefully, I will be able to maintain what I had had previously.
 Fingers crossed tightly on that.